ruralinnovation/multi-svc-cartodb/README.md

 docker volume ls -q --filter "name=postgis-data" | xargs docker volume rm
 ```

-If you would like to remove _all_ of the volumes for the cluster, there is a utility script in the root of the repo called `remove_docker_volumes.sh`.
+If you would like to remove _all_ of the volumes for the cluster, there is a utility script in the this repo's `/scripts` directory called `remove_docker_volumes.sh`.
 Note that if you remove them all, you may need to run `docker-compose build postgis` to repopulate the PostgreSQL extensions directory before bringing the cluster back up.

 ## Operating